 Across the world, charities and NGOs are working to prevent violence against women.
-As the world marks the International Day for the Elimination of Violence against Women on 25 November, we find out how Capgemini’s charity partners are addressing the root causes of this important issue.
+We find out how Capgemini’s charity partners are continuing to address the root causes of this important issue.

 According to the United Nations, “violence against women and girls is one of the most widespread, persistent and devastating human rights violations in our world today”.
 Capgemini believes that making real progress on the issue of gender inequality depends on addressing its fundamental causes, including the lack of access to quality education.